qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

 **Default datum transformations**

 * |checkbox| :guilabel:`Ask for datum transformation when no default is defined`
+* With the 'on-the-fly' CRS transformation enabled and the above option checked, adding layers of different crs opens the :guilabel:`Select datum transformations` dialog.
+This offers you to select the most appropriate transformation settings.
-* If you have worked with the 'on-the-fly' CRS transformation you can see the result of the transformation in the window below.
-You can find information about 'Source CRS' and 'Destination CRS' as well as 'Source datum transform' and 'Destination datum transform'.
+  Validating this dialog with the 'Remember selection' option checked populates the table under :menuselection:`CRS --> Default datum transformations` with information about 'Source CRS' and 'Destination CRS' as well as 'Source datum transform' and 'Destination datum transform'.
+From now, QGIS automatically uses the selected datum transformation for further transformation between these two CRSs until you |signMinus| remove it from the list.

+  You can use the |signPlus| button to add the datum transformations if you know its parameters (source and destination ellipsoids and the numbers from the transformation table).
+You then need to manually enter each setting.

 Locale Tab
 -----------

-* |checkbox| :guilabel:`Overwrite system locale` and :guilabel:`Locale to use instead`
+* |checkbox| :guilabel:`Override system locale` and :guilabel:`Locale to use instead`
 * Information about active system locale

 Authentication Tab